Indentation of an elastic arch on a frictional substrate: Pinning, unfolding and snapping

 We consider the planar deformation of a uniform elastic arch of total length $2L$ and opening angle $2\Phi$.
 See Fig.~\ref{Fig1} (a).
 In this study, we consider $L$ and $\Phi$ as the basic geometric parameters, and the arch is assumed to have a uniform intrinsic curvature with a radius of curvature of $R=L/\Phi$.
-Gravity is ignored throughout the study.
+Gravity is ignored in this study.

-The basic numerical method has been described previously~\cite{yoshida2020mechanics, sano2017slip}.
-Therefore, several key aspects of our simulation method are briefly explained here.
+The basic numerical method has been previously described~\cite{yoshida2020mechanics, sano2017slip}.
+Several key aspects of the simulation method are described briefly in this section.
 A continuous elastic arch is discretized into a chain of $N=31-51$ nodes in which neighboring nodes are connected with sufficiently stiff springs of nearly constant length $a$.
 The force fields are calculated from properly defined stretching and bending elastic energies~\cite{yoshida2020mechanics, sano2017slip}.
-The self-avoidance of the chain is taken into account by the repulsive potential, modeled as a harmonic potential with a sufficiently large modulus.
-Penetration of the chain into a flat rigid substrate is also prevented by the same type of potential.
-The tangential interaction of the chain nodes with the surface is modeled according to the Amontons–Coulomb law \cite{popov2010contact}.
-The position of each node evolves according to Newton’s equation of motion, with a small damping parameter that ensures numerical stability.
-We use the Euler iteration method to numerically integrate appropriately rescaled dynamical equations with a non-dimensional time step, which is typically $0.05$.
+The self-avoidance of the chain is considered by the repulsive potential, modeled as a harmonic potential with a sufficiently large modulus.
+The penetration of the chain into a flat rigid substrate is also prevented using the same type of potential.
+The tangential interaction of the chain nodes with the surface is modeled according to the Amontons--Coulomb law~\cite{popov2010contact}.
+The position of each node evolves according to Newton’s equation of motion with a small damping parameter that ensures numerical stability.
+We use the Euler iteration method to numerically integrate appropriately rescaled dynamical equations with a nondimensional time step, which is typically $0.05$.
 The output values are calculated every $10^5-10^6$ steps, and the total simulation time is $10^7-10^8$ steps.